conor-99/HackTrinity19Writeups/README.md

 #### Solution:

-The name Urban Turing must be a reference to Urban Müller - which means we're probably dealing with Brainfuck.
+The name Urban Turing must be a reference to [Urban Müller](https://esolangs.org/wiki/Urban_M%C3%BCller) (and Alan Turing of course) - which means we're probably dealing with Brainfuck.
 Since we can assume that this program, when run, will print out the flag all we need to do is use a [Brainfuck text generator](https://copy.sh/brainfuck/text.html) to find out what our code *should* look like  and then begin matching and replacing characters.
 I entered "HackTrinity{" into the generator and got the following:

 `-[------->+<]>-.[--->++++<]>+ ...`